yuran653/inception/README.md

 ## Bonus Part

-While the PDF mentions several bonus options, we'll focus on Redis and Adminer as requested:

 ### Redis Cache

 Set up a Redis cache container for the WordPress website to improve performance and manage caching efficiently.